TheDataMuni/datamuni/users/joatom/a-handful-of-bricks-from-sql-to-pandas/.ipynb_checkpoints/ARTICLE-checkpoint.md

 This blog post shows how to translate some common and some advanced techniques from SQL to pandas step-by-step.
 I didn't just want to write a plain cheat sheet (actually Pandas has a good one to get started: [Comparison SQL](https://pandas.pydata.org/docs/getting_started/comparison/comparison_with_sql.html) [Ref.
 1]).
 Rather I want to unwind some concepts that might be helpful for a SQL developer who now and then deals with pandas.

-The coding examples are built upon a [Lego Dataset](https://www.kaggle.com/rtatman/lego-database) [Ref.
-2], that contains a couple of tables with data about various lego sets.
+The coding examples are built upon a [Lego Dataset](https://www.kaggle.com/rtatman/lego-database), that contains a couple of tables with data about various lego sets.
-> To follow along I've provided a [notebook](https://www.kaggle.com/joatom/a-handful-of-bricks-from-sql-to-pandas) [Res.
-1] on kaggle, where you can play with the blog examples either using SQLite or Bigquery.
-You can also checkout a [docker container](https://github.com/joatom/blog-resources/tree/main/handful_bricks) [Res.
-2] to play on your home machine.
+> To follow along I've provided a [notebook](https://www.kaggle.com/joatom/a-handful-of-bricks-from-sql-to-pandas) on kaggle, where you can play with the blog examples either using SQLite or Bigquery.
+You can also checkout a [docker container](https://github.com/joatom/blog-resources/tree/main/handful_bricks) to play on your home machine.

 ## Missing bricks